How to deal with issues found in Navisworks

 • How to deal with issues found in Solibri

-Optimal workflow between Solibri and BIMcollab Cloud You have been using Solibri Office to evaluate your BIM models and create issues.
+Optimal workflow between Solibri and BIMcollab Nexus You have been using Solibri Office to evaluate your BIM models and create issues.
 Let us guide you through the process step by step and demonstrate the optimal workflow.
-Follow the following ...
+Follow the following steps ...

 • Using authoring software like Revit, Archicad or Tekla with BIMcollab